 A thought just flashed through my mind.
-About how you might think “This is Nigeria, that many of this things are not important.”
+About how you might think “This is Nigeria, that many of these things are not important.”

 Who cares about parent personas in Nigeria, who cares about having a strategy for social media in Nigeria?

-Not a lot of people do, but then, since many do not care, wouldn’t you caring help you stand out?
+Not a lot of people do, but then, since many do not care, wouldn’t your caring help you stand out?

 Create an editorial/Content calendar

-An editorial or content calendar is a document (An excel file or google docs) that shows all the content to be posted within to the social media handles you are active in over a period of time.
+An editorial or content calendar is a document (An excel file or google docs) that shows all the content to be posted within to the social media handles you are active in over some time.